5 Tips For Miking Live Instruments

 5 Tips for Miking Instruments Like a Pro

 1. For rooms that are relatively small, stick with microphones that have cardioid or hypercardioid polar patterns, as these will only capture a very narrow range of sound, which reduces the likelihood of room reflections interfering with the sound source.

 2. If your room is untreated, consider purchasing acoustic treatment foam kits from sites such as eBay, Amazon, and classified sites such as Craigslist or Backpage.
 These tend to be very competitively priced and will help you to reduce excessive reflections and room nodes that will significantly mar the quality of your recordings.

 3. For optimal results, make sure that your instruments are well-tuned and properly maintained prior to recording.
 If you happen to be musicians who are bringing their own instruments to the session, then that responsibility ultimately falls on their shoulders.

 However, as a producer or engineer, you can provide recommendations or assist them in making sure that their instruments are properly configured so that their performances sound as accurate as possible.

-4. Keep in mind that sticking a mic up close to an instrument will capture the initial transients, but not the “flame” or ideal texture of that instrument, where all frequencies are more or less in perfect harmony with one another.
-Every instrument produces its own unique envelope that features a key “sweet spot” (which is where the instrument’s envelope “sustains” just before it reaches the “release” stage).
+4. Keep in mind that sticking a mic up close to an instrument will capture the initial transients, but not the “flame” or ideal texture of that instrument, where all frequencies are more or the instrument’s envelope “sustains” just before it reaches the “release” stage).